BRAVO ALUMNI - MAY 2018

-Anna Marie Rockwell ‘07 was commission to produce Wish Tree, a series of photographs for the exhibition Shared Sacred Sites, in collaboration presented with The New York Public Library and the Morgan Library & Museum at the James Gallery at the Graduate Center, CUNY.
-Wish Tree focuses on the stories of shared holy places in the Mediterranean through photographs, prints, miniatures, video for visitors to wish upon and adorn with objects.
+Anna Marie Rockwell ‘07 was commissioned Wish Tree, a series of photographs for the exhibition Shared Sacred Sites, in collaboration with The New York Public Library and the Morgan Library & Museum at the James Gallery at the Graduate Center, CUNY.
+Wish Tree focuses on the stories of shared holy places in the Mediterranean through photographs, prints, miniatures, video, and a for visitors to wish upon and adorn with objects.

 Stumptown Coffee Roasters awarded Melanie Stevens MFA '17 an Artist Fellowship.
 She received an award and exhibited at the Downtown Location.
 Congratulations Melanie!
 She was also one of the panelist for RACC's Art & Power: A Conversation Series on Code-Switching.

-Hyperallergic featured the work of Mary Mattingly '02, Because For Now We Still Have Poetry at Robert Mann gallery.
-The series is comprised of 20 works in a variety of mediums including photographic assemblages, and objects arranged within landscapes.
+Hyperallergic featured the work of Mary Mattingly '02, Because For Now We Still Have Poetry (image above) at Robert Mann gallery.
+The series was made up of 20 works in a variety of mediums including photographic assemblages, and objects arranged within landscapes.
 The works seek to convey ecological optimism and pessimism.